 Some typical scenarios:

-- Run tests, smoke tests, etc.
+- Run tests, smoke tests, and other validation checks.

 These orchestration tools can become complicated and messy.
 In many cases, maintaining the scripts and code that run the infrastructure tools is more work than maintaining the code that actually defines the infrastructure.

 This may be a smell that indicates design issues, in which case it may be a good idea to reconsider the overall infrastructure design and look for ways to simplify the dependencies and configuration.

 A common issue is that orchestration code often lacks automated tests.
 If this code is at all complex - if there is very much of this code, if it’s spread across multiple files, if it’s difficult to understand, if debugging and fixing errors takes very much time - then it should have tests to drive cleaner design and reliability of changes.

 Terragrunt.
 There are a number of tools for CloudFormation.

 A separate discussion is more procedural scripting tools like Pulomi, vs. “classic” declarative tools.